openhpc/ohpc/README.md

 tools, and a variety of scientific libraries.

-The compatible OS versions for this release and the total number of OHPC-packaged RPMs available is as follows:
+The compatible OS versions for this release and the total number of OpenHPC-packaged RPMs available is as follows:

 	CentOS 7.1 - 255 RPMs

-Note that a detailed list of all available components is available in the "Package Manifest" appendix located in the companion Install Guide document.
+Note that a detailed list of all available components is available in the "Package Manifest" appendix located in the companion install guide document.

 #### Getting started